 A very, very long residential boat driven by a middle-aged gentleman with a very, very long pony tail comes up behind the Molly May as if to pass us in the locking queue, and I gently point out that we’ve been waiting for a while already.

-The response is very sharp admonition – clearly assuming that we’re novices at this – that we should have positioned ourselves closer to the locks.
+The response is a very sharp admonition – clearly assuming that we’re novices at this – that we should have positioned ourselves closer to the locks.

 I take umbrage.
 Partly at being told off by someone who hadn’t seen why I had sensibly positioned our boat where she was – three other boats ahead of us before the lock, and you don’t get close! – but particularly at the assumption that, because Molly May looks like a hire boat, I obviously don’t know the rules of the canal.